vivek15257/Wine-Quality-Prediction/README.md

 Wine Quality Prediction using Linear Regression
 This project demonstrates the use of Linear Regression to predict the quality of wine based on its chemical properties.
-The dataset used in this project is a wine quality dataset containing features like acidity, sugar, chlorides, alcohol content, etc...
+The dataset used in this project is a wine quality dataset containing features like acidity, sugar, chlorides, alcohol content, etc..

 Dataset
 The dataset used is the WineQT.csv, which contains the following columns:-